-YEARS ENDED DECEMBER 3
+YEARS E

-1995
+1996 1995 1994

 ON-BALANCE SHEET

-2 - .04 (.17) - .44 (.09)
+Adjusted student loan yields - .
+44

-Student loan income 7.83 8.27 (5.95) 7.64 (4.69)
+Student loan income (5.49) 8.27 (5.95) (4.69)

-Student loan spread 2.34% 2.95%
+Student loan spread 2.32%

-Core student loan spread 2.21% 2.28% 2.51%
+Core student loan spread 2.21%

-OFF-BALANCE SHEET Servicing and securitization revenue .80%
+OFF-BALANCE SHEET Servicing and securitization revenue 1.43% -% =====

-AVERAGE BALANCES (IN MILLIONS OF DOLLARS) Student loans, including participations 4,020 \$32,758 177 -
+AVERAGE BALANCES (IN MILLIONS OF DOLLARS) Student loans, including participations \$33,273 4,020 \$28,642

-Managed student loans \$32,935 ======
+Managed student loans \$37,293 ======

-The decrease in the core student loan spread in 1996 was due principally to higher OBRA fees, the effect of student loan participations which contractually yield a rate which was approximately 195 basis points lower than the underlying student loans, and increased student loan loss reserves, offset by the impact of the monetization of student loan floors and a one time gain from the reversal of a previously established loss reserve due to the successful outcome of litigation related to SAP payments on certain loans.
+The decrease in the core student loan spread in 1996 was due principally to higher OBRA fees, the effect of student loan participations which contractually yield a lower rate than the underlying student loans, and increased student loan loss reserves, offset by the revenues from the amortization of upfront payments received from student loan floor contracts and a one time gain from the reversal of a previously established loss reserve due to the successful outcome of litigation related to SAP payments on certain loans.
 The decrease in the core student loan spread in 1995 was due principally to higher OBRA fees and the relative lower spreads earned on student loans acquired in recent years due to increased competition.

 In the third quarter of 1996, Sallie Mae restructured its business relationship with Chase Manhattan Bank ("Chase") whereby Sallie Mae and Chase formed a joint venture ("the Chase Joint Venture") that will market education loans to be made by Chase and sold to a trust which holds the loans on behalf of the Joint Venture.
 The Chase Joint Venture finances the loan purchases through sales of student loan participations to Sallie Mae and Chase.
-The contractual interest rate paid on student loan participations is a variable rate determined based on the yield of the underlying student loans less amounts to cover its operating expenses of the Chase Joint Venture.
+The contractual interest rate paid on student loan participations is a variable rate determined based on the yield of the underlying student loans less amounts to cover operating expenses of the Chase Joint Venture.
 Sallie Mae's investment in the Chase Joint Venture is accounted for using the equity method.
 At December 31, 1996, the Chase Joint Venture owned \$2.9 billion of federally insured education loans with substantially all of the loans serviced by Sallie Mae's servicing subsidiary.